Gateways & Payment Methods

 Configure your Zero Dollar Authorization (ZDA) settings.
 Please test updating billing information with every card type you accept after enabling Zero Dollar Authorizations.

-If your payment gateway requires Recurly's IPs to be whitelisted, see our IP Whitelisting documentation for the full list of IPs to supply.
+If your payment gateway requires Recurly's IPs to be whitelisted, see our IP Whitelisting documentation for the full list of IPs to supply to your gateway.

 Once a gateway is configured on your Recurly site, the test configuration option can be used for a basic verification check.
 When your site is in production mode, Recurly recommends running a test transaction (and then voiding the charge) to fully validate your gateway setup before you go live.